International English: Dual standard

 Two approaches to International English are the individualistic and inclusive approach and the new dialect approach.

 The individualistic approach gives control to individual authors to write and spell as they wish (within purported standard conventions) and to accept the validity of differences.
 The Longman Grammar of Spoken and Written English, published in 1999, is a descriptive study of both American and British English in which each chapter follows individual spelling conventions according to the preference of the main editor of that chapter.

 The new dialect approach appears in The Cambridge Guide to English Usage (Peters, 2004), which attempts to avoid any language bias and accordingly uses an idiosyncratic international spelling system of mixed American and British forms.

 Qualifications

 Standardised testing in International English for non-native English language speakers has existed for a while.
 Learners can use their local dialect of English so it does not matter if they use British or American spelling.
-The International English Language Testing System (IELTS) is recognised in countries such as the USA, the UK, Canada, Australia and New Zealand and is the world's most popular English language test for higher education and immigration.
+The International English Language Testing System (IELTS) is recognised in countries such as the US, the UK, Canada, Australia and New Zealand and is the world's most popular English language test for higher education and immigration.
 Other options are the International Certificate (PTE General) and Cambridge English Qualifications which are also recognised globally and can be used as evidence of a required standard of English.